nim-artificial-intelligence/apiguard.zap/README.md

 client's first request will be delayed by 360ms, according to its assigned time-slot.

-Time-slots that aren't used because of slow clients, will be put into a list of "free passes" that encounter **no delay**.
+Time-slots that aren't used because of slow clients will be put into a list of "free passes" that encounter **no delay**.
 This allows for quickly catching up and lowering the API request delay when the API hasn't been used for a few time-slots.